 It’s almost too beautiful to adorn with racks and fenders, and to use as a rain bike… ALMOST.
 I’m the type to use my equipment to its fullest.
-I expect it to get wet and dirty, including rides on forestry roads.
-I’ll be thrilled if the bike remains shiny and attractive as well.
+As a result, it’s been ridden in plenty of rain and on forestry roads.
+It’s still a good looking bike!
 My bike gave the shop its first look at TRP’s new HY/RD (pronounced “hi-road”) cable-actuated hydraulic disc brakes (pictured).
 The CrossRip has a 160-mm rotor in front and a 140-mm rotor in back.
 I like the idea of having disc brakes to control my 260-lb combined weight in the mountains.
 Disc brakes are becoming popular on road bikes, anyway.

 Most fans of steel bikes do not consider aluminum to be great for randonneuring or touring.
 However, I tend to believe I have a good compromise between weight, performance and comfort.
 The 32-mm tires seem to take up most of the “harshness” inherent in an aluminum frame while the longer wheelbase provides a nice, stable ride.
 Would a steel bike be better?
 I don’t know.
 At 25 lbs unloaded (28-lbs w/racks and fenders), the bike is a tad slower and a bit more work on climbs than my 19-lb Domane.
 But I tend to believe it’s more responsive than the steel bikes I had considered.
 I may never really know.
 Regardless, I’m happy with the bike and I like the fact that I’m able to quickly swap components/accessories (seats and lights) between each of my bikes without having to realign anything (allowed by identical frame angles).
 For now, my plan is to ride the CrossRip as my “training” bike with the hopes of the Domane feeling extra speedy on the days when I want to instantly drop seven pounds.